 Both Iceland and Greenland are located in the Atlantic Ocean, about half-way between Europe and North America.
 However, Iceland lies just under the Arctic circle, while a big part of Greenland stretches several thousand kilometers further north.

 With direct flights to many European as well as North American destinations, Iceland is very easy to get to.
 For example, it takes just about 3hrs to fly to Reykjavik from Amsterdam or Brussels and about 6 hours from New York.
 Some cruise ships also stop in Iceland and you can also get to Iceland by car ferry from Denmark via the Faroe Islands.

 At the moment, there are just two countries with direct flights to Greenland – Denmark and Iceland.
 While most people think that the only way to get to Greenland is flying from Copenhagen, there are also direct flights from Reykjavik.

 There are also cruise ships visiting Greenland in summer, but those are usually Arctic cruises that cost a whole lot more than ‘regular’ cruises.

 You can easily visit Iceland by car.
-Infrastructure is good and, while public transportation outside of Reykjavik is still limited, there are plenty of options ranging from self-drive trips to day excursions or organized multi-day group tours.
+Infrastructure is good and while public transportation outside of Reykjavik is still a bit limited, there are plenty of options ranging from self-drive trips to 1-day excursions or organized multi-day group tours.
 You can drive the entire Ring Road of Iceland on your own and you’ll find excellent facilities everywhere you go.

 Both Iceland and Greenland are not your usual summer destinations.
 That being said, in summer temperatures in Southern Greenland are quite comparable to those in Iceland.
 You can have some really nice summer days with temperatures of 15-20°C (60-68°F) in both places, but it can also be just 5°C (41°F)…